We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Unfortunately, many of these motions are granted – so defendants bring them in almost every case.
 At Madia Law, we’ve had a solid record on beating these motions, because we pride ourselves on doing solid discovery: on getting the admissions we need from defendants during discovery so that judges have no choice but to deny the defense motions for summary judgment.

-One of the things we analyze during our free consultation with you is the likelihood of your case beating summary judgment.
-We’ll sit down with you and go over the evidence that we believe is likely to come in: your testimony, documents or other evidence, testimony of other witnesses, and what evidence we think the defense will offer.
+One of the things we analyze is the likelihood of your case beating summary judgment.
+We’ll go over the evidence that we believe is likely to come in: your testimony, documents or other evidence, testimony of other witnesses, and what evidence we think the defense will offer.
 We’ll analyze that against relevant caselaw and tell you what we think the likelihood is that your case will survive summary judgment.

 In an employment wrongful termination case, you’re entitled to: back pay damages, front pay damages, emotional distress damages, punitive damages, statutory interest, and your attorney fees and costs.